UE-DND/fruitionsite/README.md

 For step-by-step setup instructions, visit https://fruitionsite.com

-This repo has 2 independent parts:
+This repo has 1 independent parts:
-1. [worker.js](https://github.com/UE-DND/fruitionsite/blob/master/worker.js) is the Cloudflare Worker script
-2. everything else is a React app that helps generate the Worker script via a UI.
+1. A React app that helps generate the Worker script via a UI.